iTaysonLab/kSteam/README.md

 ### Modules
 - `core`: main kSteam core, especially a small client that can connect to the Steam network and handle API/Authorization requests.
 - `core-persistence`: implementation for kSteam persistence subsystem, allowing for saving user credentials and machine tokens.
-- `client`: full-blown client based on kSteam core that provides user-friendly access to Steam API with active caching. **Relies heavily on Realm Database.**
+- `extension-client`: full-blown client based on kSteam core that provides user-friendly access to Steam API with active caching. **Relies heavily on Realm Database.**
 - `kotlinx-vdf`: KotlinX Serialization adapter for Valve Data Format, useful for PICS/Library parsing.
 - `proto-common`: common Steam protobufs used in several kSteam modules.